MtGambelOak/PitchParse/README.md

 # Tutorial

-I will no longer be releasing a YouTube Tutorial, as I cannot get it to be streamlined and snappy enough.
-Instead follow this written tutorial (that will likely be more useful!): [Full Tutorial](tutorial.md)
+Follow this for a full guide as to how to actually interpret and use the output: [Full Tutorial](tutorial.md)

 # Quickstart Tutorial